Hirano wins Olympic halfpipe gold; White 4th in last Games | News Channel 3-12

 AP Sports Writer

 ZHANGJIAKOU, China (AP) — In Shaun White’s farewell performance, Ayumu Hirano of Japan won an elusive Olympic gold in the halfpipe with a boundary-pushing final run.
-Hirano’s last run included a intricate and unprecedented series of flips and spins that pushed a sport obsessed with progression to new heights.
+Hirano’s last run featured what is now the new gold standard of halfpipe riding, the triple cork, which is three head-over-heels flips that was once thought impossible.
 His score of 96 reflected that.
 The two-time Olympic silver medalist moved past Scotty James of Australia, whose top score was 92.50 in the three-run final.
 Jan Scherrer of Switzerland took bronze.
 White finished in fourth place.
 He fell on the final run of a career that’s seen the American star win three Olympic titles.